• Home

 • Use a gluten free flour that’s free from dairy.

-• Read the label on your sprinkles to make sure they’re gluten free, nut free and vegan.
+• Read the label on your chocolate chips to ensure they’re gluten free, nut free and vegan.
+I love to use these vegan/gluten free chocolate chips.

 Whisking the gluten free flour, sugar, cocoa powders, baking soda and salt.